kendraio/kendraio-app/docs/workflow/blocks/form.rst

 Select Input
 ^^^^^^^^^^^^
-Display a field as select with several options.
+Display a field that allows the user to select an item from a list of options.

 The options have to be listed in a property called `enum` as array.